lauringlab/COVID19SequenceCompile/README.md

 The gisaid_upload_file_creation.R code is used to generate a properly structured Excel document to use for batch uploading to the GISAID system.
 This is completed in batches corresponding to plate runs.
 Only non-duplicate samples should be uploaded, with >= 90% NextClade sequence completeness.

+#### Subsetting Main File for Data Processing/FASTA Steps

+The subset_compiled_for_fasta.R code is used to generate a smaller meta.csv file to use in matching the consensus sequence barcode to the proper sample ID.

 ### Folder: ProcessingFASTA

 <b>Python Libraries Needed:</b>